-Career and technical student organizations are much more than clubs.
-They provide opportunities for hands-on learning and for applying career, leadership and personal skills in real-world environments.
-Participants build their skills by developing projects, attending events, and competing regionally and nationally.
+Career and Technical Student Organizations (CTSOs) are much more than clubs.
+CTSOs provide opportunities to apply hands-on learning, leadership and personal skills in real-world environments.
+Participants build their skills by developing projects, attending events, and competing regionally and nationally among their peers.